umeshkumhar/backupdr-client/docs/LogicalGroupAPI.md

 # **CreateLogicalGroupSla**
 > CreateLogicalGroupSla(ctx, groupId, optional)
 Protect a logical group.
 It creates individual SLAs for all members.
-It requires SLA Assign right.
+It requires backupdr.managementServers.assignBackupPlans IAM permission

 ### Required Parameters